Anu18100/Video_chat-App/README.md

 # Video_chat-App
-This is My Video Chat appllication
+This is server for video chat application.